• Home

 3. The immune system.

 You could wait and see if your immune system destroys the offending germ.
-The body does a pretty good job of defeating a lot of bugs.

-That said, the body depends on everything being in good working order.
-A healthy immune system is well-fed, well-rested and focused only on the task at hand:
+A healthy immune system is well-fed, well-rested, and focused only on the task at hand:

 Kill that disease!
 So lots of bed rest.

-That’s the guy in the zombie movie that everyone talks about leaving behind because “he’s slowing us down, and he probably won’t make it anyhow”.
+That’s the guy in the zombie movie that everyone talks about leaving behind because “he’s slowing us down, and he probably won’t make it anyhow.”

 So Which Infections Are Most Concerning?